SoftwareAG/c8y-docs/content/web/microfrontends-bundle/custom-widget-plugin.md

 weight: 20
 ---

-See [Add a custom widget to a dashboard > Create the widget components](#2-create-the-widget-components) on how to create a simple widget, what its structure looks like and how to add it to your application.
+See [Create the widget components](/web/tutorials/#2-create-the-widget-components) on how to create a simple widget, what its structure looks like and how to add it to your application.
 The following tutorial focuses on how you can add this widget to an application using the micro frontend architecture and how this process differs from the previous one.

 {{< c8y-admon-info >}}